Mortgage Basics

 How much commission is paid to the mortgage brokerage?

-Mortgage broker commissions vary between banks and individual brokers, and typically range between 0.5% and 1.2% of your full mortgage amount.
+Mortgage broker commissions vary between individual brokers and their brokerages.
+Commissions typically range between 0.5% and 1.2% of your full mortgage amount.
 The exact percentage will also depend on the term and type of the mortgage.
 A percentage of the commission is taken off the top and paid to the mortgage brokerage before the broker receives their portion.
 This amount depends on the commission split a mortgage broker negotiates with their brokerage.

 How is a mobile mortgage specialist different from a broker?

 Mortgage brokers must be licensed and adhere to strict government rules and regulations.
-And, in order to maintain the licence, they’re required to take continuing education and relicensing courses to ensure they’re best able to advise on your ideal mortgage solutions.
+And, to maintain the licence, they must take continuing education and relicensing courses to ensure they’re best able to advise on your ideal mortgage solutions.
 Mortgage specialists aren’t licensed.
-They can start working for a bank and begin selling mortgages with zero financial training or experience.
-Another key distinction is that branch and mobile specialists are bank employees, whereby mortgage brokers are independent business owners who don’t work for a specific lender.
+They can start working for a bank and sell mortgages without education, training or experience.
+Another key distinction is that branch advisors and mobile specialists are bank employees, whereas mortgage brokers are independent business owners who don’t work for a specific lender.

 Can a mortgage broker help me if I have bad credit?

 Yes.
-Because mortgage brokers work with a large array of lenders, they have access to programs that fit the needs of people with varying degrees of blemished credit and can even help you repair your credit.
+Mortgage brokers work with many lenders, and they have access to programs that fit the needs of people with varying degrees of credit scores and could assist you in repairing your credit.

 Final Thoughts